jstayton/jquery-marcopolo/README.markdown

 ------------

 Let's say you want to create a user search field that redirects to the user's profile when a result is selected.
+To start, make sure both jQuery and Marco Polo are included on the page:

+    <script type="text/javascript" src="jquery.min.js"></script>
+    <script type="text/javascript" src="jquery.marcopolo.min.js"></script>

-Start with a text input field:
+Next, add a text input field:

     <input type="text" id="userSearch" name="userSearch" />